colehaus/colex/content/posts/putting-out-gig-economy-ii/main.md

 ## Summation

-I'll readily admit that no particular of evidence here is impressive.
+I'll readily admit that no particular piece of evidence here is impressive.
 In the aggregate though, I'm still fairly ready to believe that workers preferred the putting-out system to factory work.

 # Is FLSA work actually preferred to gig work?

 (FLSA stands for [Fair Labor Standards Act](https://en.wikipedia.org/wiki/Fair_Labor_Standards_Act_of_1938) and we'll use work where these rules apply as a conceptual shorthand for 'normal' work.)

-Sadly, the intervening centuries don't mean that we're drowning in evidence on this question either.
-Everyone in the nascent literature seems to lament that the best source of data is a 2005 (!)
+Sadly, the intervening centuries don't mean that we're drowning in evidence on these questions.
+Everyone in the nascent gig economy literature seems to lament that the best source of data is a 2005 (!)
 BLS report on <i>Contingent and Alternative Employment Arrangements</i> [@bls2005].
 Obviously, there wasn't much of a gig economy in 2005 so data from that report is best interpreted with caution.

 ## Direct evidence